-Who Fractional Logistics Leadership Is For
+Who a Fractional Head of Logistics Is For

 The Organizational Reality This Model Addresses